vishna/workshop_vaxxometer/README.md

 }
 ```

-We need to add factory method to parse following json:
+We need to add a factory method to parse the following json:

 ```json
 {"total": 3644826, "rs": "11", "vaccinated": 24159, "difference_to_the_previous_day": 2204, "vaccinations_per_1000_inhabitants": 6.583746901136969, "quote": 0.66}